Part I: Understanding the Global Regulatory Landscape for Cross-Border Grantmaking

 Global Standards: The Role of FATF

 At the core of the international regulatory environment lies the Financial Action Task Force (FATF), whose 40 Recommendations underpin most AML/CTF (anti-money laundering, counter-terrorism financing) frameworks globally.
 Since 1989, these recommendations have driven the development of local laws, demanding rigorous due diligence practices, robust documentation of beneficial ownership, heightened scrutiny for high-risk activities, and strict compliance with international sanctions lists.
 As of 2025, FATF maintains both a “grey list” of countries under monitoring and a “black list” for jurisdictions such as North Korea, Iran, and Myanmar, where systemic deficiencies continue to present heightened financial crime risk.
-The expectations for philanthropy are especially nuanced: while FATF recognizes that nonprofit organizations may be exploited for terrorism financing, its guidance also urges against excessive restrictions that could hamper legitimate charitable work.
-This stance reinforces the doctrine of risk-based approaches, in which diligence is proportionally scaled to the assessed level of risk presented by the grant, region, or partner.

 United States: Dual Paths and Deep Scrutiny